Difference Between Bipolar and BPD, Causes, Risk Factors, Complications & Symptoms

 - Impulsive and dangerous behavior: Episodes of reckless driving, fighting, gambling, substance abuse, and unsafe sexual activity are common among people with BPD.
 Self-destructive behavior can be difficult or impossible to control.

 - Self-harm: People with BPD may cut, burn or injure themselves (self-injury) or have suicidal thoughts.
 They have a distorted or unclear self-image and often feel guilty or ashamed.
 They also tend to sabotage their progress.
-For instance, they may fail a test on purpose, ruin relationships, or get fired from a job.
+For instance, they may intentionally fail a test, ruin relationships, or get fired.

 - Depression: Many people with BPD feel sad, bored, disappointed, or “empty.”
 Feelings of worthlessness and self-loathing are common, too.